cstl-kaist/cs374-2024-spring/_assignments/homework02.md

 ![submission](/_images/hw2_imgs/submission.png)

-* Copy the shareable link via the “Copy link” button, and submit it to this [Google Form](https://forms.gle/oiGxvweiunqRmSaq5) by the due date stated above.
+* Copy the shareable link via the “Copy link” button, and submit it to this [Google Form](https://forms.gle/XBjxa5kdbHMJgSFj8) by the due date stated above.
-* Late policy on the course webpage will be applied.
 * We track the version history of your Figma file.
 Any edits made after the deadline will be considered a late submission.

 ## Where do I ask questions?